MediaArea/MediaConch/Narrative.md

 The Shell shall coordinate the actions of the implementation checker, policy checker, reporter and fixer.
 As PreForma seeks that the Shell developed by each supplier supports each supplier's conformance checker(s), MediaArea encourages all suppliers to work collaboratively to negotiate API documentation to support not only our own interoperability but to support third-party development of additional conformance checkers to utilitize the produced shells.

 The development of the shell will strive to facilitate an intuitive and informed use by memory institutions at both expert and non-expert levels.
-The shell will include substantial documentation that mimics the online resources that we will provide so that the shell and conformance checker function well offline.
+The shell will include substantial internal documentation that mimics the online resources that we will provide so that the shell and conformance checker function well offline.

 MediaArea will implement a scheduling service within the shell so that large tasks may be performed overnight or according to a defined schedule.
 MediaArea will enable the Shell to load queues of files from lists of filepaths or URLs.
+Because of the size of data involved in audiovisual checkers MediaArea will give priority to designing the shell and conformance checker to perform multi-threaded and optimized processing.

 #### Implementation Checker (Shell)